mzini/gubs/README.md

 [z3](https://github.com/Z3Prover/z3),
 various simplification techniques and a per SCC analysis.

+GUBS has been tested only on Linux, but may work on other platforms.
+On linux, in order to use any of the supported SMT-solvers, they have to be accessible in `$PATH`.

 GUBS comes along as a stand-alone executable as well as a Haskell-library.

 ## Stand-alone executable